Boiler Cap Issues

 With the new 2 piece boiler cap design, sometimes these foggy gauges can be fixed by tightening the screw under the boiler cap to further compress the o-ring that seals it.
 We recommend trying this first and giving it a week (though usually only a few days is necessary) to see if the issue resolves itself.

-If tightening the hex bolt on the underside of the boiler cap does not resolve the issue after a week, send us an email at support@odysseyespresso.com to request a replacement boiler cap gauge
+If tightening the hex bolt on the underside of the boiler cap does not resolve the issue after a week, you can order a free warranty replacement part with this link.
+You can add other items to your cart as well.

 Tools required: 3mm hex key